h2nguyen/mscons-restify/docs/mscons-parsing-process.md

    - Check the `get_segment_group()` method in `EdifactMSCONSParser` to ensure it correctly determines the segment group for the segment type.

 4. **Custom delimiters not recognized**:
-   - Verify that the UNA segment is at the beginning of the message.
+   - Verify that the UNA segment is present in the message (it can be at the beginning or in the middle).
    - Check that the UNA segment handler correctly updates the context with the custom delimiters.

 5. **Missing or incorrect data in the parsed result**: